parraser/videogame_project/doc/sprint 0/PB.md

 #### User Story 1

-As a general player, I want to see my character so that I can know where he is and know who to shoot.
+As a casual/competitive player, I want to see my character so that I can know where he is and know who to shoot.

 Conditions of Satisfaction:
   * There must be some variety between different user's player avatar per match.